Master of Education (MEd) in Curriculum and Instruction

 You will earn the degree by completing ten three-credit courses, plus a three-credit Action Research course that includes research, a study that can be carried out in the classroom, and an action research paper suitable for journal publication.
 Students enrolled in the capstone course will also create a portfolio demonstrating their proficiency on each of the National Board Professional Teaching Standards.

 This course is designed to provide educators and non-educators with a broad understanding and better perspective of current issues that are faced by educators, trainers, and their learning institutions.
 The course will focus on a lively discourse and reflection related to contemporary topics and issues relevant to the specific student track.
-The course will serve as a platform for bridging the gap between goals, principles, theories, philosophies, and methodologies in the educational/training process and the realities of a variety of learning institutions (classrooms, schools, professional training, etc.) The goal of this process is to expand and enlighten the practitioner's outlook, thought processes, understanding, and repertoire of knowledge, attitudes, skills, and strategies when faced with those issues.
+The course will serve as a platform for bridging the gap between goals, principles, theories, philosophies, and methodologies in the educational/training process and the realities of a variety of learning institutions (classrooms, schools, professional training, etc.).
+The goal of this process is to expand and enlighten the practitioner's outlook, thought processes, understanding, and repertoire of knowledge, attitudes, skills, and strategies when faced with those issues.

 This course is designed for all emphasis majors in the M.Ed.
 It emphasizes knowledge of various issues and simple statistical procedures used in educational research and program evaluation.
 Equal emphasis is given to qualitative and quantitative techniques.
 Experimental, quasi-experimental and non-experimental designs will be used that include historical, naturalistic study and/or ethnography.
 Processes to determine and use basic statistical data through computations will also be introduced.
+May be repeated with different areas of focus (administration, curriculum and instruction, teaching and technology, athletic administration, STEM).

 Students will utilize recent research on effective instruction and explore advanced classroom strategies and techniques designed to enhance their effectiveness in meeting the needs of diverse populations of learners.
 Students develop expert instructional skills and learn to diagnose and deliver the most appropriate instructional strategies for a variety of learning environments.
 Through a focus on the concepts of rigor and relevance, students will develop the ability to significantly enhance instructional opportunities for their learners.
 The students will design/enhance an instructional plan for implementation in her or his classroom, environment or program.